Petrimus/korona-visual/README.md

-# korona-visual-server
+# korona-visual
-Server is providing information about korona virus in Finland.
-Its main purpose is to serve react app korona-visual.
-Server is build with NodeJs and it is express server.
-It collects data from Helsingin Sanomat Korona API.
-It has a simple cache to store data as was requested HS Korona API.
+Application is providing information about korona virus in Finland.
+Live version is running on Google App Engine https://demoproject-218708.ey.r.appspot.com/.

+## Purpose
+Application has two reason to exist.
+I wrote it to demonstrate my programming skills as I am looking for new challanges as a developer.
+But it also provides uptodate information about Korona virus for anyone who finds it usefull.

+## Technique
+Application is small express server that serves static front end written with React.
+Express layer is added in order to be able to cache data requests to Helsingin Sanomat Korona API as was requested in HS Korona API.

+### Front end
+Front end code is availlable XXXXX.
+It is React App.

+## Development
+Clone the repo and install node_modules using npm install.
+Clone the front end repo and likewise install node_modules using npm install.
+Start the server with npm run watch  command and open the browser in http://localhost:3001.
+Run the front end with command npm start and it should open in http://localhost:3000.

 ## API
-Server is running in Google Cloud App Engine at https://demoproject-218708.ey.r.appspot.com/.
-Paths that server responds are /infections, /hospitalised and /deaths.
-It returns data in JSON format.
+In addition to serve static build files, server also responds to data requests to the paths /api/infections, /api/hospitalised and /api/deaths.
+It is basicly sama data that HS Korona API provides.
+It is returned in JSON format.

+## Technologies
+React
+NodeJs
+Express
+Styled-components
+Recharts
+mcache
+etc

-## Front end
+## Licence
+MIT